daskelly/phb_paper/README.md

 * bwa http://bio-bwa.sourceforge.net/.
 We used v0.7.12.
 * Picard https://broadinstitute.github.io/picard/.
 We used version 1.101.
 * samtools https://github.com/samtools/samtools.
 We used v0.1.19.
-* hmmlearn python package.
+* python packages:
+  * hmmlearn.
 We used version 0.2.0.
+  * numpy.
+We used version 1.10.4.
+  * pandas.
+We used version 0.19.2.
+  * scipy.
+We used version 0.17.0.
 * If you would like to convert strain-level breakpoints to reference coordinates, you will a tool like liftOver https://genome.ucsc.edu/util.html or CrossMap http://crossmap.sourceforge.net/.